Stefanough/SFA_BLG/source/notes/unix-and-linux-notes.html.markdown

   Often times, there is also a `/root` directory inside of `/`.
 This is not the root directory but the root user's home directory.

 **Working Directory** -

 **Home Directory** -

 **Xenial** - The adjective half of the code name for the 16.04 LTS release of Ubuntu.

-  >What fortunate timing that our next LTS should be X, because “xenial” means “friendly relations between hosts and guests”, and given all the amazing work going into LXD and KVM for Ubuntu OpenStack, and beyond that the interoperability of Ubuntu OpenStack with hypervisors of all sorts, it seems like a perfect fit.
+   "What fortunate timing that our next LTS should be X, because “xenial” means “friendly relations between hosts and guests”, and given all the amazing work going into LXD and KVM for Ubuntu OpenStack, and beyond that the interoperability of Ubuntu OpenStack with hypervisors of all sorts, it seems like a perfect fit."

-**Symbolic Links** In Unix/Linux OS a symbolic link (often called symlinks) is a reference to another file that cannot modify the original referenced file.
+**Symbolic Links** - In Unix/Linux OS a symbolic link (often called symlinks) is a reference to another file that cannot modify the original referenced file.
 The link and target can be in any location relative to one another.
 The symbolic link points to the file which points to an *inode*.
 If the original file is deleted or modified, the symlink will be broken.

 **Hard Links** A file that points to an existing *inode* in the file-system.